 - Follow the instructions in the Database Server (Workgroup) installation guide to install the database server instance, enable it to store geodatabases, and create a geodatabase.

 - Workgroup geodatabases use Windows authentication exclusively.
-Follow the instructions in AWS documentation to create logins on the EC2 instance.
+Follow the instructions in the AWS documentation to create logins on the EC2 instance.

 See database server instructions in the ArcMap help.